cjmet/AhMediaPlayer/README.md

 * Worked on API.
 Added searches to the Song API.
 Converted Advanced Search to DataLibrary and Repository Pattern.
 Turns out that's where it should have been in the first place, instead of common.
 * Advanced Search, Version 2, with simple search parsing and filtering enabled.
 * Resized Event is _"working"_
 * There HAS to be a better way to cause a binding value to update on an event triggering?
+There is, we're getting there.
+I'm currently learning one way with `INotifyPropertyChanged`, but would like to learn the other as well, but can't find any info on it beyond one mention.
     ```
     var tmp = _label.BindingContext;
     _label.BindingContext = null;